-So, let’s try again, showing classification to be an active process: “People can allocate stuffs in a number of ways, depending on which characteristics are useful for a particular purpose.
+So, let’s try again, showing classification to be an active human process: “People can classify stuffs in a number of ways, depending on which characteristics are useful for a particular purpose.
 One of the possible ways of classifying stuffs is the following: .................... ”.

 Watch Prof Bob and Aussie talk about it ....

 Prof Bob discusses with Aussie ways in which people can, and do, classify stuffs.

 KEY IDEAS - People classifying stuffs: Why?